Auburn Cultural Council

 5. Grants are reimbursement based.

-6. Grant funds must follow current COVID guidelines.
+6. Grant funds must follow current COVID guidelines, if applicable.

 We support a broad variety of art forms, the ongoing work of individual artists, environmental education projects, collaborative proposals that bring together artists and other types of organizations, local cultural groups and projects that serve specific populations, such as youth, senior citizens, low income and disabled.